7 Must Do Tasks To Complete When Your Manuscript Is Finished

 But your carefully selected categories and keywords will give you access to millions of online book buyers.

-Do not wait until your book is finally published to get the word out about your new book is great advice.
+Do not wait until your book is published to get the word out about your new book is excellent advice.

-Build some momentum on your blog and social media and give your audience information about why, how, where, and when you wrote your book.
+Build momentum on your blog and social media and inform your audience about why, how, where, and when you wrote your book.

 If you have a selection of cover ideas, why not ask for opinions on which one people like?